salesforce/lwc/docs/proposals/0103-wire-adapters.md

 }
 ```

-The scope of changes is minimal: the event target passes non-`ValueChangedEvent`s to the host element so they're sent up the DOM hierarchy, an event target is provided in the imperative flows.
+The scope of changes is minimal: the event target re-dispatches events other than `ValueChangedEvent` to the host element.

 ## Rejected Proposals